christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 AS (AS/AŽI/AZ): Lord/God/Serpent (often conflated).
 Asii, Aššuwa, Assyria, Aesir, Asura, Ahura, Asar, Aesar, Esus, Iesous, Izates, Isa.

-SAR (XSA): King/Head. Šarru, Sar, Caesar, Kaiser, Tsar, Shah, Sargon, Serapis, Khazar, Sarlagab.
+SAR (XSA): King/Head. is the universal Dragon King root, appearing in a dizzying array of forms: Sumerian: Sar (meaning "king" or "ruler"), Akkadian: Šarru (king), Hebrew: Sar (prince, ruler), Hittite/Luwian: -sar (prince, king), Hurrian: Sarri- (king), Scythian: Sar (king), Old Persian: Xšaya- (to rule), Sanskrit: Kṣatra (rule, dominion), Greek: Kaisar (Caesar), Latin: Caesar, German: Kaiser, Russian: Tsar.
+Also related to Khan.
+The chain is: Ka-Sar → Khasar → Khazar → Khan.

 GUT/YUEZHI: The People.
 Guti, Yuezhi, Goths, Jats, Jutes, Iazyges, Getae, Catuvellauni, Garamantes.

-Guti:	Akkadian (Gu-ti/"The People").
+Akkadian (Gu-ti/"The People").
 Gutium:	Akkadian	(Gu-ti-um/"Land of the Guti").
 Kuči: Tocharian (Ku-či/"The City of Kucha").
 Yuezhi: Chinese	(Gu(t)-t'i/The Chinese transcription of Guti).
 Goths:	Germanic	(Gut-/The Germanic branch).
 Jats: Sanskrit/Hindi (Jat	The Indian branch).
 The Chain: Guti (Mesopotamia, c.
 2150 BCE).
 Goths (Europe, c.
 1st c.
 CE).
 Jats (India, modern).
 Jutes (Britain, c.
 5th c.
 CE).
 Iazyges (Pannonia, c.
 1st c.
 CE).
 All are the same people—the Dragon Kings—operating under regional names.

 Regions:  Asii-a = "Land of the Asii, also, Azhi = Asia (Azhi-A) = "land of the mighty dragon" (Aži is cognate with the Chinese Zhī (dragon)), a very similar name to Rome (Rhu-Ma) = "Place of the Dragon", Romania (Rhu-Ma + Na) = "dragon land", and Sarmatia (serpent) + ma (mother, land), Assyria/Mesopotamia (As-Syria = "Asii of the West"), Aššuwa/Anatolia	(Aššuwa = "Land of the As".
 The Hittite name for the confederacy that included Troy), Asirgarh/India	(Asii-garh = "Asii Fort."
 A fortress in the Narmada valley), Assam/India	(As-sham = "Place of As".
 The eastern Asii colony), Asikni/India	(Asii-kani = "Asii Canal".
 The Vedic name for the Chenab River), Ossetia/Caucasus (As-set = "Place of the As".
 The modern Ossetians preserve the name), Isauria/Anatolia	(Isa-Ura = "City of God/Isa".
 The biblical "Israel" was located here), Isin/Mesopotamia (Isin = "City of Isis/As".
 A Sumerian city-state), Issus/Anatolia (Issus = "Place of Isis/As".
 Alexander's battle site), Ashdod/Levant (Ash-dod = "City of As."
 A Philistine city), Askelon/Levant (Ash-ke-lon = "Place of the As".
 Another Philistine city), Aššur/Mesopotamia	(As-ur = "Asii Light/Fire".
 The Assyrian capital and national god), Asgard/Scandinavia	(Asii-gard = "Enclosure of the Asii".
 The Norse home of the gods), Asir/Arabia	(Asir = "Land of As".
 A region in Saudi Arabia), Asyut/Egypt (As-yut = "City of As".
 An ancient Egyptian city), Aswan/Egypt	(As-wan = "Place of As".
-The southernmost city of Egypt), Axum/Ethiopia	(Axum = "Land of the As", Azov/Russia	(Azov = "Place of As".
+The southernmost city of Egypt), Axum/Ethiopia	(Axum = "Land of the As"), Azov/Russia	(Azov = "Place of As".
 The Sea of Azov was the Dragon King sea), Azarbaijan/Iran/Caucasus (Azar-baijan = "Land of the Fire-As"), Esztergom/Hungary (Esz-ter-gom = "City of the As."
 The ancient Hungarian capital), Isfahan/Persia	(Isfa-han = "City of Isis/As".
 The Persian imperial capital), Iasi/Romania	(Iasi = "Place of As".
 A Romanian city, formerly the capital of Moldavia), Ilium/Anatolia (Ilium = "Of the As."
 The Latin name for Troy), Saragurs (Scythian tribe in China), Saracen (Roman designation for Middle Eastern peoples), Sarmatian (Scythian-Iranian tribe).

 King names and titles: Aži-Sar / Asander / Alexander / Caesar / Kaiser / Czar / Shah / Osiris / Izates / Jesus are linguistic variations of the same supreme office across different linguistic zones of the empire.
 Sarlagab (the second Gutian ruler of the Gutian Dynasty of Sumer), Šarru/Sargon of Akkad's title (Akkadia.
 Akkadian Sarrum becomes Persian Xšaya-/Xšayathiya), Sar (Scythian), Šarri (Hurrian), -sar (Hittite), Caesar (Rome), Kaiser (Germany), Tsar (Russia), Shah/Xšaya (Persia), Asander (King of Bosporus): Asan-der = As (Lord/Serpent) + Andros (Man) = "Serpent-Lord-Man" or "Dragon-Man".
 Alexander: Aži-ander or Alak-san-der (Hurrian/Hittite) = Same formula: "Dragon-Man".
 Caesar: Aesar -> Kaesar -> Caesar or Kai-Sar.
 Kai (Greek: "and" but also a prefix of greatness) + Sar (King).
 Kaisar = "The Great King".
 The C is a Hellenized graft. Šarru/Sargon of Akkad's title (Akkadia: Akkadian Sarrum becomes Persian Xšaya-/Xšayathiya), Sar (Scythian), Šarri (Hurrian), -sar (Hittite).